top of page

 image.png

 My name is Peter Kyalo.
-I joined Good Samaritan Children's Home in the year 2010.
-My parents separated when I was young, leaving us under the care of my father who was not able to give us any care.
-My uncle took. us in, but also being very poor, was at the verge of abandoning us when he decided to seek help at the Good Samaritan Children's Home.
+I was born on March 6, 2006 and am 19 years old.
+I joined Good Samaritan Children's Home when I was 4 years old.
+My parents separated when I was young, leaving us with my father who was not able to care for us.
+My uncle took us in but, also being very poor, was on the verge of abandoning us when he decided to seek help at the Children's Home.
 I just finished my high school, and my prayer and hope is to join tertiary education to pursue my dream of becoming a teacher.

-My name is Bernard Maina (20).
+My name is Bernard Maina.
 I joined the center in 2014 when I was in grade one.
 I am from a family of seven children.
 My poor mother could not support all of us for food and shelter and dreams of education.
-My parent, seeing no hope, sought help at the Good Samaritan Children's Home.
+My parents, seeing no hope, sought help at the Children's Home.
 I wish to join Embu University to pursue a career in community development.

 image.png